cliffybar/e-commerce/README.md

-# E-commerce Back End Starter Code
+# E-commerce

+## Description
+E-commerce is a back-end application that uses MySQL to store its database.